acode/KeyQL/README.md

 query requests to underlying datasets.

 The motivation for KeyQL differs from that of GraphQL.
 They can, in theory, coexist within a single codebase or API implementation.
-It is not intended to be used to define an entire backend architecture and provides no opinions on the graph-based structure of output data (you do not define schemas with it).
+KeyQL is not intended to be used to define an entire backend architecture and provides no opinions on the graph-based structure of output data (you do not define schemas with it).
-It simply provides a lightweight query language around many types of datasets loosely based on the query implementation in [Django](https://djangoproject.com)'s ORM.
-It's meant for easy quering of in-memory JSON datsets, spreadsheet data, information retrieved from APIs such as [Airtable](https://airtable.com) and more.
-In this way, it can add robust querying capability to existing APIs without a massive architectural lift and shift.
+It simply provides a lightweight query language around many types of datasets, and is loosely based on the query implementation in [Django](https://djangoproject.com)'s ORM.

+KeyQL is meant for easy querying of in-memory JSON datsets, spreadsheet data, information retrieved from APIs such as [Airtable](https://airtable.com) and more.
+It can be used to add robust querying capabilities to existing APIs without a massive architectural lift and shift.

 # Quick Example